Update (1 March 2015):

 The Workshop will also discuss topics such as the future of ISWI activities and the ISWI instrument network, international cooperation and capacity building in space weather science and the role of the United Nations.

-Unless otherwise indicated, the time set aside for oral presentations will be approximately 15 minutes.
+Unless otherwise indicated, the time set aside for oral presentations (including introduction and time for questions/answers) will be approximately 15 minutes.
+Speakers are therefore advised to plan for a 10 minute presentation.

 Applicants must generally have a university degree and well-established professional working experience in a field related to the theme of the Workshop.
 Applicants should be involved in space weather research activities in national or international organizations, research centres, academic institutions or industry.
 Applications from qualified female applicants are particularly encouraged.
 The co-sponsors of the Workshop will jointly select participants on a competitive basis.
 Successful applicants will be notified in January 2015.